luismartinezs/trivial-web/notes.md

 https://opentdb.com/api_config.php
 API call: https://opentdb.com/api.php?amount=10&category=15&difficulty=medium&type=multiple

-- Print question and answer options on screen
+- Print question and answer options on screen OK
 - Allow marking one of the answers, and keep it highlighted

 - Show & characters in the right format